-10.2.1 Samancor Chrome Mine Limited - Varkensvlei (Mantserre Village)
+10.4.2 Samancor Chrome Mine Limited - Varkensvlei (Mantserre Village)

-Project Name Manufacturing and Branding B Business
+Project Name Manufacturing and Branding Business

-Project Category Local Economic Developm ent
+Project Category Local Economic Development

-Introduction to Project Mantserre Community Craft Centre.
-Samancor Chrome Varkensviei will fund the equipment, skills training and assist with setting up the business Other products will include knit wear such as throws, blankets, school jerseys, socks, beanies and scarfs.
+Introduction to Project The community of Mantserre currently has a project manufacturing clothing items including school uniforms.
+The project wants to expand their offering by including the manufacturing of reflective vests.
+The vests are used in mining, construction, EMS Workers, cyclists and municipalities.
+The community leaders are confident that they will be able to get a commitment from the surrounding mines to purchase these vests from their project.
+The project will also offer branding services such as screen printing, embroidery, pad printing and heat transfer.
+The business will be based at the Mantserre Community Craft Centre.
+Samancor Chrome Varkensvlei will fund the equipment, skills training and assist with setting up the business.
+Other products will include knit wear such as throws, blankets, school jerseys, socks, beanies and scarfs.
 This project is aimed at empowering the youth and women of Mantserre community.

-Project Objectives Empower the community to become self - sustainable Create wealth Create jobs
+Project Objectives Empower the community to becc Create wealth Create jobs Create wealth

 Year 3 Budget

-Deliverables Develop a feasibility study and business plan Purchase of industrial sewing machines, over - lockers and knitting machines Machine set - up and skills training Purchase material and other sewing consumables R300 000
+Deliverables Purchase of industrial sewing ma Machine set - up and skills trainir elop a feasibility study and business plan hase of industrial sewing machines, over - lockers and knitting machines hine set - up and skills training hase material and other sewing consumables R300 000

 Year 4 Budget

-Deliverables Training for screen printing and embroidery Order branding equipment, software, printers and computers Purchase branding consumables R650 000
+Deliverables Training for screen printing and e Order branding equipment, softv Purchase branding consumables R650 000

 Year 5 Budget

-Deliverables Coaching and Mentoring R50 000
+Deliverables Coach ing and Mentoring R50 000

-Provisional Project Start Date Year 2016
+Provisional Project Start Date Year 2

-Provisional Project Start Date Year 2020
+Provisional Project Start Date Year 2

-Target Group/ Beneficiaries Baphalane ba Mantrerre 9
+Target Group/ Beneficiaries Baphalane ba

-Number of jobs created 15 jobs
+Number of jobs created 15 jo

-Partners/ Associates in the Seda, Department of Social Development and Local Municipality Project Provisional Project Start Date Year 2016 Total Financial Contribution Year 1 Year 2 Year 3 Year 4 Year 5 R1 000 000 Ro Ro Ro R300 000 R650 000 R50 000
+Partners/ Associates in the Project Seda a, Department of Social Deve lopment and Local Municipa lity

+Total Financial Contribution Year 1 Year 2 Year 3 Year 4 Year 5

+R1 000 000 Ro Ro R300 000 R650 000 R50 000

-10.2.2 Pretoria Portland Cement (PPC) - DWAALBOOM
+10.4.3 Pretoria Portland Cement (PPC) - DWAALBOOM